 Disclaimer: My tour around Koh Chang, Koh Mak & Trat Thailand was hosted by Bangkok Airways, The Tourism Authority of Thailand + Take Me Tour, although all opinions, photos taken and incredible food eaten remain entirely my own.
 Read my full Disclosure Policy here.

-How to Get To Trat/Koh Chang
+How to Get To Trat Province & Koh Chang (A quick Trat Travel Guide)

-- By Mini-Bus: Up to 10 mini-vans depart from the Mochit New Van Terminal in Bangkok throughout the day, taking between 5.30-6 hours.
+• By Mini-Bus: Up to 10 mini-vans depart from the Mochit New Van Terminal in Bangkok throughout the day, taking between 5.30-6 hours.

-- Fly: Bangkok Airways have 4 flights per day from Bangkok to Trat with just a 1hr flying time and included lounge access for all passengers.
+• Fly: Bangkok Airways have 4 flights per day from Bangkok to Trat with just a 1hr flying time and included lounge access for all passengers.

-Things to Do in Trat Thailand
+8 Top Things to Do in Trat Thailand

 Sample Village Life in Baan Nam Chiao Old Community

-This award winning eco-village prides itself on maintaining a traditional life, and allows tourists to experience it during their visit.
+This award winning eco-village and Trat town prides itself on maintaining a traditional life, and allows tourists to experience it during their visit.
 Whether it is eating local food, staying in a local’s home, by watching a traditional hat weaving or candy making demonstration or observing the local fishermen as they go about their daily routines.
-The multi-faith community here have been around for centuries, and is where Muslims and Buddhists continue to live together in harmony.
-Stay for a few hours or a couple of days and enjoy a simpler way of life.

 .